OntoUML/ontouml-models/scripts/metadata_yaml_to_ttl.md

 python scripts/metadata_yaml_to_ttl.py --all --models-dir models
 ```

-If some existing or new datasets do not have `fdpo:metadataIssued` in `metadata.ttl`, provide an explicit deterministic timestamp for the generation run:
+If some existing or new datasets do not have `fdpo:metadataIssued` in `metadata.ttl`, or if existing `metadata.ttl` files may be modified and therefore need a new `fdpo:metadataModified` value, provide an explicit deterministic timestamp for the generation run:

 ```bash
 python scripts/metadata_yaml_to_ttl.py --all --models-dir models --metadata-timestamp 2026-01-31T12:00:00Z